Technology Evolution for Hobbyists, Industry, and Nature

 (Above) KIM-1 6205 based computer circa 1976.
 Cost almost $800 adjusted for inflation.Tweet

 Update 2018: original title "Technology is Why the Jobs aren't Coming Back"

 This was written circa 2010 and big changes mainly political has given workers some hope.
 Let's review the original.

 High paying jobs, in particular manufacturing, are never coming back in any large numbers.
-The government from Bristol Virginia to Washington has tried everything to change this and have failed.
-Sure we might get an occasional auto plant for something that amounts more to a relocation rather than new jobs.
-These "new jobs" that are old jobs moving around are costing state taxpayer over $500 million or more in corporate welfare.
+The government from Bristol to Washington has tried everything to change this and have failed.
+Sure we might get an occasional auto plant for something that amounts more to a relocation rather than new jobs costing over $500 million or more in corporate welfare for ever fewer jobs.
 What I call the Bristol effect has become national.